 Do we really need a reason to shop?
 Shopping is the best stress buster, not for all, but for some, it is!
 During the festive season, most of the markets and malls are crowded.
 Thus, it is not a good idea to shop from an offline store.
 Instead, buy new clothes, accessories, etc., from online shopping stores like Myntra, Ajio, Craftsvilla, and many more.
 All these stores come up with different offers and festive sales, making it the best time to shop.
 Look for the best offers and deals on online portals like Myntra offers today to save more on your purchase.
 You can even buy gifts online and send them to your family with love.
 This will definitely put a smile J on their face and bring them close to your family somehow.

 4. Binge on Different Foods

 Like shopping, many people find solace while trying different foods and cuisines.
-It is also an excellent time to show off your culinary skills to your friends and colleagues.
+It is also an excellent time to show your culinary skills to your friends and colleagues.
 If you are not good at cooking, you can prefer online food stores like Swiggy and Zomato to order traditional dishes to enjoy.
-While the food might not match with the taste of your mother’s hand cooked food, but they have a wide range of authentic foods and desserts to try.
+While the food might not match the taste of your mother’s hand-cooked food, but they have a wide range of authentic foods and desserts to try.
 And not to forget you will get a good offer like Swiggy coupon code today to save your money, what can be better than this.
 You can invite your friends and colleagues over and relish different food items altogether.

 5. Follow your Rituals